ArdWang/NEWCONCEPTENGLISH2/README.md

 #### Lesson 85 Never too old to them

 Now that my former headmaster, Mr.Page, is retring, pupils of the school will be sending him a gift and an album with the signatures of all those who have contributed.
 Many former pupils will be attending a fare well dinner in his honour.
 After having completed forty years as teacher, Mr.Page will devote himself to gardening, wich will be a new hobby for him, but one is never too old to learn.

+#### Lesson 86 Out of control

+The moment the speedboat struck the buoy, both men were thrown into the water.
+As it moved of very quickly across the water, the men began to swim towards the shore.
+Turning in a circle, the speedboat came staight towards them.
+After it had just missed them, they swam until they were out of danger.
+When the boat returned it had lost speed.
+Soon all the petrol was used up and it floated across the water.